Y-O-S-H/1_Food/README.md

 ###Addiction

 	Q: When is ANYTHING called an addiction?
+In a bad way I mean.
-	A: When it stop the parts of your life where you remember feeling happy and fulfilled.
-The problem and answer could easily affect only you, or you and those around you.
+	A: When that 'thing' stops the parts of your life where you remember feeling happy and fulfilled.
+The problem and answer could just as easily affect only you, or you and those around you.